thinkle-iacs/think-js/strings.md

 **short-circuit evaluation**

-A style of programming that shortcuts extra work as soon as the outcome is know with certainty.
+A style of programming that shortcuts extra work as soon as the outcome is known with certainty.
 In this chapter our `find` function returned as soon as it found what it was looking for; it didn't traverse all the rest of the items in the string.